-The Foundation's financial statements have been prepared using the accrual basis of accounting.
+The Foundation's financial statements have been prepared using the accrual basis of accounting and in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Net assets and changes therein are classified as follows:

 - Without donor restrictions Net assets without donor restrictions consist of all resources of the Foundation which have not been specifically restricted by a donor. - With donor restrictions Net assets with donor restrictions consist of cash and other assets received with donor stipulations that limit the use of donated assets.
 These stipulations may expire with time or may be satisfied by the actions of the Foundation according to the intentions of the donor.
-The Foundation did not have any net assets with donor restrictions as of December 31, 2022.
+The Foundation did not have any net assets with donor restrictions as of December 31, 2023.